gwilly84/cesg2025-nep-analysis/data_sources.md

 **"Dominion and Divergence: Creighton, Econometrics, and the National Energy Program"**
 by **Greg Williams**.

-It contains the data documentation, processing scripts, and code for constructing a custom provincial panel dataset spanning **1975–1990**, used to evaluate the impact of the National Energy Program (NEP) on Alberta relative to other Canadian provinces.
+It contains the data documentation code for constructing a custom provincial panel dataset spanning **1975–1990**, used to evaluate the impact of the National Energy Program (NEP) on Alberta relative to other Canadian provinces.

 ---